jhherre3/Welcome/README.md

 - **Drone Technology**: Specialized in drone flight control systems, including building custom drones from scratch and integrating hardware components.
 - **IoT & Web3**: Building IoT systems and exploring blockchain solutions for decentralized applications.

-I enjoy working on innovative projects that push the boundaries of what's possible in technology, from drones and robotics to blockchain and AI.
+I enjoy working on innovative projects.

 Feel free to explore my repositories to see what I'm currently working on!